 Every year thousands of new small businesses are launched.
-What we have found is that although most new business owners are adept at starting and running their businesses, they require assistance in many areas of finance, laws and taxes.
-We have worked with many business models and types of business from sole proprietorships to large, well-funded start-ups.
+What we have found is that although most new business owners are adept at starting and running their businesses, they require assistance in many areas of finance, legal, and taxes.
+We have worked with many business models and types from sole proprietorships to large, well-funded start-ups.

-There comes a point in time when new businesses are best served by seeking professional help in setting up the best tax structure for their business to legally save taxes.
-We have many years of experience working with startup businesses in many different industries.
+A new business should seek professional help in setting up the best tax structure for their company to legally save taxes.
+We have many years of experience working with startups in many different industries.
 We can advise you as to the best legal structure from a tax standpoint, and help with getting your accounting and books set up.

-The type of legal business structure you choose to start your business will have a large impact on your finances and legal protection.
+Planning the type of legal structure you choose in the beginning will have a large impact on your finances and legal protection.
 We’ll help you evaluate the tax advantages and pros and cons of setting up as a Sole Proprietor, a Partnership, a Limited Liability Company (LLC), or a Corporation (C Corp or S Corp) and determine which of those will best meet your goals and minimize your taxes.

-When the legal business structure has been decided, we can help with your new business formation, including a corporation setup or LLC setup, or preparing partnership agreements, and with necessary business filings.
+We will help with forming your new business, including a corporation setup or LLC setup, or preparing partnership agreements, and with necessary business filings.
 You will also need to get the appropriate business licenses.

 We’ll review your financial plan including startup cost, requirements to start, ideas for how to finance your business or get venture capital, and offer suggestions from an accounting or tax perspective.

-We believe that it serves new business owners to outsource certain functions to focus on their core competencies of operating and growing their businesses.
-You can outsource your accounting and bookkeeping to us, taking those duties off your hands and making tax time effortless.
+We believe that it serves new business owners to outsource certain functions so they can focus on their core competencies of operating and growing their business.
+Outsource your accounting and bookkeeping to us, making tax time effortless.

-If you choose to do them in house, we can help you set up your books using QuickBooks accounting software, and train you in how to use it.
-We’ll help create invoicing and bill paying systems that you will be comfortable using.
+If you choose to do them in house, we can set up your books using QuickBooks accounting software, and train you to use it.
+We’ll help create invoicing and bill paying systems either in QuickBooks or separately that you will be comfortable using.

-A new business may only have a handful of checks to sign to cover payroll, but the tricky part is taking out the correct amount of taxes.
-We can get you set up for running your own payroll but most new business owners find it easier to hand that over to us, and breathe a sigh of relief when they don’t have to process and file payroll taxes on their own, as mistakes can be very costly.
+A new business may only have a small payroll, but the tricky part is taking out the correct amount of taxes.
+We can get you set up to run your own payroll but most new business owners find it easier to hand that over to us.
+They breathe a sigh of relief when they don’t have to process and file payroll taxes on their own, as mistakes can be very costly.

-Part of our income tax preparation service includes preparing your business and personal returns, since the business return flows over into the personal, as well as filing the quarterly estimated tax returns, if they are needed.
+Our income tax preparation service includes preparing your business and personal returns, since the business return flows over into the personal, as well as filing the quarterly estimated tax returns, if needed.

-Join the ranks of Americans starting new businesses and call our office today.
+Join the many Americans starting new businesses and call our office in Boca Raton today.
 Start your new business with help from our CPA.
 No attorney is necessary.